coder9051/Guessing-Number-game/README.md

 The game is straightforward.
 The user must select a random number between 1 to 100 from a number of choices.
 The system will attempt to guess the number with the minimum possible guesses.
 That's it.

 ## Algorithm
-1. Define the range of the numbers (lower and upper).
+* Define the range of the numbers (lower and upper).
 It's 1-100 here.
-2. Let user choose the number from the above range (1-100).
+* Let user choose the number from the above range (1-100).
-3. Set the guessed number initially to the middle of the range.
+* Set the guessed number initially to the middle of the range.
-4. Start the game by displaying the user a message saying “Choose the number from X to Y”.
+* Start the game by displaying the user a message saying “Choose the number from X to Y”.
 You may update the message as you wish.
-5. Initialize a variable guess_count to 0 to count the total number of chances that the computer has taken to guess the number correctly.
+* Initialize a variable guess_count to 0 to count the total number of chances that the computer has taken to guess the number correctly.
-6. Write an infinite loop.
+* Write an infinite loop.
-  a.
-Increment the chances that the user has taken to guess.
+  - Increment the chances that the computer has taken to guess.
-  a.
-Show the guessed number to user and also give other option to get further guesses correct.
+  - Show the guessed number to user and also give other option to get further guesses correct.
-  b.
-If the current guessed number is less than the users guessed number, then set lower range to guesssed number and get new guessed number.
+  - If the current guessed number is less than the users guessed number, then set lower range to guesssed number and get new guessed number.
-  c.
-If the current guessed number is greater than the users guessed number, then set lower range to guesssed number and get new guessed number.
+  - If the current guessed number is greater than the users guessed number, then set lower range to guesssed number and get new guessed number.
-  b.
-If the current guessed number is equal to the users guessed number, break the loop and end the game.
+  - If the current guessed number is equal to the users guessed number, break the loop and end the game.

 ## Python code
 ```python